 Over the years Safe Traffic System received feedback that some kids were frustrated by their inability to see out the window when traveling in their vest.
 The Delighter booster seat solves this problem!

-The RSTV/RSDTV are belt positioning products, which eliminates the need for a booster altogether.
+The RideSafer Gen 5 is a belt positioning product, which eliminates the need for a booster altogether.

 The use of booster seats with the vests was strictly prohibited… until the Delighter came to market!
 While the Delighter may be used as a booster on its own, it is the only booster approved for use with the RSTV/RSDTV.